smoothstepdesign/Multisite-Language-Switcher/hooks-filters-and-actions.md

 *This would exclude the blog with the ID 1 from the collection.*

+## msls\_blog\_collection\_description ##

+The description string of every blog is not fix.
+You can override it.

+Example:

+{% gist lloc/5f922fc770d818365992 msls_blog_collection_description.php %}

+*This would give the blog with the ID 1 the description 'abc' and the blog with the ID 2 the name 'xyz.*

 ## msls\_filter\_string ##

 You can override the string for the output of the translation hint. *$output* contains the original string and *$links* is an array of generated links to the available translations.